MeLPUF: Memory-in-Logic PUF Structures for Low-Overhead IC Authentication

 \subsubsection{Randomness Analysis}

-To evaluate the randomness, we perform simulation on our \melpuf~model and collect one million response bits to facilitate in assessing some tests in the NIST (National Institute of Standards and Technology) randomness test suite~\cite{bib:nist_randomness}.
-We observed that generated sequences successfully pass all of the performed tests at a $p-value$ higher than $0.001$.
+Besides uniqueness and robustness, we also investigate the randomness property of the implemented PUF model.
+Randomness is one of the most critical security properties of a PUF because it determines whether an adversary can predict the PUF responses during any attack scenario.
+To evaluate the randomness, we perform a simulation on our \melpuf~model and collect one million response bits to assess them using the NIST (National Institute of Standards and Technology) randomness test suite~\cite{bib:nist_randomness}.
+Table~\ref{tab:nist_simulation} summarizes the results of 14 randomness tests from the suite that we perform at a significance level, $\alpha=0.001$.
+We explore that the generated sequences successfully pass all of the performed tests at a \textit{p}-value higher than the defined significance level.
 Thus we conclude that the simulated \melpuf~responses are random with a confidence level of 99.9\%.